Churches that Excommunicate for Divorce

 Is Your Church Safe?
 [INFOGRAPHIC]

-Video of Natalie Hoffman, devout Christian and homeschool mother of 9 kids, telling her story of being excommunicated by her church, Bethlehem Baptist Church, for divorcing on the grounds of abuse.
+Video of Natalie Hoffman, devout Christian and homeschool mother of nine children, telling her story of being excommunicated by her church, Bethlehem Baptist Church, for divorcing on the grounds of abuse.
 After she divorced, she went on to thrive, remarry, and now runs a very active group for Christian women (and other devout women of faith) who are experiencing control, abuse, or confusion in their marriage.

 Start Here